 The FOLCS International Short Film Competition (ISFC) invites independent filmmakers worldwide to submit bold, original short films that challenge, inspire, and spark dialogue on justice, culture, and society.

-In 2026, ISFC received submissions from over 40 countries and will recognize twelve films across all continents.
-For 2026, we’re evaluating films that push boundaries—whether your lens captures resistance, resilience, or a reimagination of the future, we want to see it.
+In 2026, ISFC received submissions from over 40 countries and recognized 12 films from multiple continents.
+For 2026, we evaluated films that pushed boundaries and captured resistance, resilience, or a reimagination of the future.

 You have the change to screen your film in New York City, one of the world’s most dynamic cultural hubs.